 Under the Sand: Jersey Neolithic Field School (Spring 2018): Join our two week Neolithic field school run with the Birkbeck University to take place in March next year.
 You’ll be working in Jersey’s beautiful St Ouen’s Bay just five minutes from ocean and the island’s best surf beaches.
 More importantly you’ll be working on intact prehistoric land surfaces preserved in soft dune sand preserving archaeology from the Mesolithic to the Early Bronze Age.
 We’ll be specifically targeting an area on the edge of a sand pit which has produced Early Neolithic evidence which is throwing light on the transition from hunting to farming in the Channel Islands and is giving us evidence of high status materials being traded with nearby France.
 The field school runs for two weeks and will familiarise you with excavation techniques, landscape archaeology and finds processing in a research-active teaching environment with a high staff to student ratio.
 Cost: £1250 for two weeks.
 Dates: March 17th to March 31st 2018 BOOK

 During your time with us, you’ll have the opportunity to learn the basics of recognising, excavating and interpreting ice age archaeology and geology in the field, directly from team experts.
 Working alongside students from institutions including the University of Manchester and UCL, and instructed by our core team, there will also be opportunities to take part in site recording, landscape survey and our project finds lab.
-We run evening lectures from specialists on the project covering relevant topics as well as field trips to other archaeological sites and optional recreational activities.

 About Jersey: Stunning Landscapes and Deep Prehistory